glivan/tensor_networks_for_probabilistic_modeling/README.md

-# Probabilistic modelling with tensor networks
+# Expressive power of tensor-network factorizations for probabilistic modelling
-This is the code accompanying the paper "Probabilistic modelling with tensor networks, hidden Markov models and quantum circuits" and allowing to reproduce its numerical results.
+This is the code accompanying the paper "Expressive power of tensor-network factorizations for probabilistic modelling" and allowing to reproduce its numerical results.

 ## Prerequisite
 A working python 2.7, 3.4 or more recent installation with the following python libraries (all included in Anaconda) :